kolenaIO/kolena/docs/metrics/bleu.md

+---
+search:
+  exclude: true
+---

-# BLEU (**B**i**L**ingual **E**valuation **U**nderstudy) Score
+# BLEU (**B**i**L**ingual **E**valuation **U**nderstudy)

+!!! info inline end "BLEU vs. Precision"

+    BLEU can be thought of as an analog to [precision](precision.md) for text comparisons.

-The BLEU score is a metric commonly used in a variety of NLP tasks ranging from Machine Translation to Text Summarization, to evaluate the quality of machine-generated text.
-It quantifies the similarity between the generated text and ground truth text as a score between 0 and 1 — 0 meaning there is no overlap with the ground truth text, and 1 meaning there is a perfect overlap.
+The BLEU score is a metric commonly used in a variety of NLP tasks ranging from Machine Translation to Text Summarization, to evaluate the quality of candidate texts.
+It quantifies the similarity between the candidate text and reference text as a score between 0 and 1 — 0 meaning there is no overlap with the ground truth text, and 1 meaning there is a perfect overlap.
 As the name suggests, it was originally developed for evaluating machine-translation models, but has since been adapted to many different tasks within NLP due to its dynamic nature for measuring textual similarity.

 ## Implementation Details
 ### Definition